Brazilian-Institute-of-Robotics/elir_simulation/README.md

-# Piro Simulation
+# ELIR Simulation

-Scripts for simulate piro on gazebo
+Scripts for simulate ELIR on gazebo!

-## Package Dependencies
+## Installing Package Dependencies

-In order to install all the dependencies, go to the install folder:
+Considering that you already have ROS Kinetic installed, go to install folder:
 ```
-$ ~/catkin_ws/src/piro_simulation/install
+$ ~/catkin_ws/src/elir_simulation/install
 ```

 Run the insall.sh file